Corporate Plan2024–25

 The possible consequences of inaction are serious, including an erosion of public confidence in our governing institutions, and the potential to disenfranchise electors.

-In an evolving electoral context (including referendums), threats range from influencing voters before casting their vote to interfering with the mechanics of the voting process.
+In an evolving electoral context (including referendums), threats range from potentially influencing voters before they cast their vote to interfering with the mechanics of the voting process.
 The possible outcome could be a compromise in our ability to effectively conduct an election with a trusted result.

-We are a highly credible source for electoral information, and we educate stakeholders.
-In particular, we are proactive in countering disinformation across media platforms and other channels.
-We invest in developing and maintaining productive relationships with online media platforms, working collaboratively to counter disinformation.
+The AEC is the subject matter expert and the authoritative source of electoral information, and part of our role is to educate stakeholders.
+In particular, we are proactive in countering misinformation and disinformation across media platforms and other channels.
+We invest in developing and maintaining productive relationships with online media platforms, working collaboratively to counter false narratives online about the election process.

 Cyber security

 The AEC operates within a heightened global cyber security threat environment.
 This combines with an evolving electoral landscape where an increasing number of individuals and entities seek to interfere with and disingenuously challenge democratic processes.
 In such an environment, threat actors may be motivated to attempt to adversely affect the confidentiality, integrity and availability of AEC systems and data.
-This could include tools and information used in election delivery.
+This could include tools and information used in election delivery by the AEC and our suppliers.

-The AEC’s cyber security governance program ensures risks associated with our systems and applications are known and mitigated.
+The AEC’s Cyber Security Governance Program has an emphasis on assurance in addition to ensuring we identify and mitigate risks associated with our systems and applications.
 We continue to strengthen system security through a variety of measures, including heightened monitoring during electoral events.
-We engage with key cyber security partners, including the Australian Cyber Security Centre, to ensure the AEC has all available information and resources to support risk-based decision-making.
+We engage with key cyber security partners, including the Australian Cyber Security Centre, to ensure we have all available information and resources to support risk-based decision-making.

 Our cooperation